No Result

 As the concept of designer fashion gained traction, the need for a governing body became apparent.
 In 1868, the Chamber Syndicale de la Haute Couture was founded in Paris.
 This association was initially established to protect designers from counterfeiters and to establish standards of quality and artistry.

 The Chamber Syndicale still exists today and is the ultimate arbiter of what constitutes true haute couture.
 To earn the title, a fashion house must adhere to strict criteria.
 These include designing made-to-order clothing for private clients, having an atelier in Paris with at least 15 full-time staff, and employing at least 20 technical artisans.
-Furthermore, each season, they must present a collection of at least 50 original designs comprising both morning and evening wear.
+Each season, they must present a collection of at least 50 original designs comprising both morning and evening wear.

 The Golden Age of Couture: Early 20th Century Innovation